 Before you send out any cold emails, make sure to ask yourself: What does the receiver stand to gain out of this?
 What do I stand to gain out of this relationship?

 Don’t send cold emails for meetings at events that don’t matter.
 Events are expensive and you don’t want to waste time with a first-touch meeting that could have been a phone call at your desk.
 If you’re looking for ways to discover relevant attendees, this blog post covers that as well as some tips for how to book better meetings.
-SummitSync’s meeting automation platform provides users with predicted attendee lists to make finding relevant attendees easier than ever and schedules and manages meetings for you.
+SummitSync’s meeting automation platform helps users with predictive targeting to make finding relevant attendees easier than ever, and schedules and manages meetings for you.

 Once you’ve started gathering your list of relevant attendees, create a spreadsheet to keep track of important details.